laclauc/FairGraph/README.md

   4. DETAILS

-  * demo-synthetic.ipynb : reproduce results from the Appendix of the AISTAT 21 paper.
-Repairing is done with Node2Vec.
+  * `demo-synthetic.ipynb` : reproduce results from the [Appendix](http://proceedings.mlr.press/v130/laclau21a/laclau21a-supp.pdf) of the paper.
-  * demo-polblogs.py : IN PROGRESS
+  * `demo-polblogs.py` : IN PROGRESS